thoughtbot/administrate/docs/customizing_dashboards.md

 **Field::BelongsTo**

-`:order` - Specifies the order of the dropdown menu, can be ordered by more than one column. e.g.: `"name, email DESC"`.
+`:order` - Specifies the column used to order the records.
+It will apply both in the table views and in the dropdown menu on the record forms.
+You can set multiple columns as well with direction.
+E.g.: `"name, email DESC"`.

 `:scope` - Specifies a custom scope inside a callable.
 Useful for preloading.
 Example: `.with_options(scope: -> { MyModel.includes(:rel).limit(5) })`